As an upcoming artist, are you seriously seeking and want to get signed by the best music record labels in South Africa?

 These simple steps will help you succeed in the South African music industry this year.

-- Choose a music genre e.g., Gqom, R & B, House Music, Hip-hop kwaito, Afro-Pop, Dancehall, etc.
+- Choose a music genre e.g., Gqom, R and B, House Music, Hip-hop kwaito, Afro-Pop, Dancehall, etc.

 - Perfect your music skills